jessepav/lacygoill-wiki-backup/warez.md

     $ youtube-dl -f12+34
                   ^^^^^^

-For more info, see `$ man youtube-dl /FORMAT SELECTION`.
+For more info, see `man youtube-dl /FORMAT SELECTION`.

 ##
 ## Audio